Leo-nova/Project-Arken/README.md

 Each folder has detailed README files and all test cases.

-All tests are based on GPT-4o.
+**All tests are based on GPT-4o.**
+⚠️ Results are for **research and educational purposes only**—not professional advice.

 ---
 ## 👨‍💻 Author’s Note
-I am not an engineer — just an ordinary person who loves conversing with LLMs.
+I’m not an engineer—just someone who enjoys exploring LLM conversations.
-Frustrated by hallucinations, then focused on how to control models using **pure text**, so that even without external tools, anyone can use AI safely and reliably.
+Frustrated by hallucinations, I focused on finding **text-only methods** to guide models—so that even without external tools, anyone can use AI more safely and reliably.

 ---